Model selection-based estimation for generalized additive models using mixtures of g-priors: Towards systematization: Priors for knots

 \subsection{Even-knot splines: equidistant knots}

-The simplest but powerful Bayesian adaptation arises from the assumption that the number of knots is not fixed but their locations are determined by an intrinsic law.
+The simplest yet powerful Bayesian adaptation arises from the assumption that the number of knots is not fixed but their locations are determined by an intrinsic law.
 The idea has been extensively considered in the literature and has been empirically and theoretically successful \citep[e.g.,][]{rivoirard2012posterior,de2012adaptive,shen2015adaptive}.
-We refer to this approach as the {\em even-knot splines}.
-The name should be carefully understood because evenness may be assessed by the empirical measure rather than a geometric distance.
+We refer to this approach as {\em even-knot splines}.
+The name should be carefully understood because evenness may be assessed by an empirical measure rather than a geometric distance.

-Specifically, a prior is assigned on the number $|\xi_j|$ of knots $\xi_j$ for $j=1,\dots, p$.
-The remaining specification on $\xi$ is automatically completed by a given rule.
-For example, with a given number $|\xi_j|$, the knots $\xi_j$ may be equally spaced or chosen based on the quantiles of $\tilde X_j$, where $\tilde X_j$ is the set of unique values of the design points $x_{ij}, i=1,\dots, n$.
-We prefer the latter for a stable implementation.
-Using the quantiles also ensures full-column rank of $B_\xi$ as soon as $J_\xi< n$, if there are no duplicates in $x_{ij}$, $i=1,\dots,n$.
-For computational reasons, it is useful to put a cap on each $|\xi_j|$ such that $|\xi_j|\le M_j$ for a predetermined $M_j$.
+In this approach, a prior is assigned a number $|\xi_j|$ of knots $\xi_j$ for $j=1,\dots, p$.
+The specific locations of these knots are then determined based on a predefined rule.
+For example, for a given number $|\xi_j|$, the knots $\xi_j$ may be equally spaced or chosen based on the quantiles of the design points $x_{ij}$, $i=1,\dots,n$.
+We prefer the latter approach for its stability.
+Using the quantiles also ensures that $B_\xi$ has full-column rank, provided that $J_\xi< n$ and the design points $x_{ij}$, $i=1,\dots,n$, are distinct.
+To avoid issues with duplicated quantile values for discretized design points, we recommend using only the unique quantile values.
+For computational efficiency, limiting each $|\xi_j|$ such that $|\xi_j|\le M_j$ for a predetermined $M_j$, is computationally useful.
 The induced support is defined as